 \paragraph{Results}

 The results of the univariate reward analysis, as presented in \cref{table:univariate-reward-function}, revealed a critical trade-off between task performance and metacognitive awareness.
-The Original model serves as a baseline with low metacognitive sensitivity ($d'_{\rm{type2}} = 0.20$) and moderate accuracy.
-When the model was trained specifically for Direct Correctness, the model achieved the highest accuracy $44.17\%$, yet this objective only yielded a marginal improvement of $d'_{\rm{type2}}$ to $0.24$.
+The Original model serves as a baseline with low metacognitive sensitivity ($d'_{\rm type2} = 0.20$) and moderate accuracy.
+When the model was trained specifically for direct correctness, the model achieved the highest accuracy of $44.17\%$, yet this objective only yielded a marginal improvement of $d'_{\rm type2}$ to $0.24$.
 This suggests that optimizing for factual accuracy alone is insufficient for developing robust self-monitoring, as the model's internal distributions for confidence remained heavily overlapped.

-In the case of Meta Alignment, training under the same conditions as other experimental groups led to reward hacking, where the model consistently responded ``I don't know'' to all queries, resulting in near-zero accuracy.
+In the case of meta alignment, training under the same conditions as other experimental groups led to reward hacking, where the model consistently responded \texttt{I don't know} to all direct questions, resulting in near-zero accuracy.
 To mitigate this, the learning rate $\alpha$ was adjusted to $2 \times 10^{-4}$.
-In contrast to Direct Correctness, the Meta Alignment model achieved a high Alignment score $67.09\%$ and a $d'_{\rm{type2}}$ of $0.65$, but this gain came at a cost to performance, with accuracy falling to $35.69\%$.
-This supports the notion that Meta Alignment continues to evolve toward easily maximizing rewards at the expense of accuracy.
+In contrast to direct correctness, the meta alignment model achieved a high Alignment score $67.09\%$ and a $d'_{\rm type2}$ of $0.65$, but this gain came at a cost to performance, with accuracy falling to $35.69\%$.
+This supports the notion that the meta alignment model continues to evolve toward maximizing rewards in the easiest way, at the expense of accuracy.

-Our proposed ESMA training demonstrates the necessity of a joint reward function by achieving the highest metacognitive sensitivity ($d'_{\rm{type2}} = 0.93$) while maintaining competitive performance $41.86\%$.
-Unlike the univariate approaches, the ESMA model effectively shifted the agent into a moderate sensitivity regime without the performance degradation seen in the Meta Alignment setup.
+Our proposed ESMA training demonstrates the necessity of a joint reward function by achieving the highest metacognitive sensitivity ($d'_{\rm type2} = 0.93$) while maintaining competitive performance of $41.86\%$.
+Unlike the univariate approaches, the ESMA model effectively shifted the agent into a moderate sensitivity regime without the performance degradation seen in the meta alignment setup.